CyberCat-Institute/CyberCat-Institute.github.io/_posts/2023-12-18-How to Stay Locally Safe in a Global World.md

 ![Correctness Square](/assetsPosts/2023-12-18-How to Stay Locally Safe in a Global World/commsquare.png)

 Going from right and then down, the first functor uses a Grothendieck construction to turn a world into a total state machine and then turns that state machine into it's global safety poset.
-Going down and then right follows the construction detailed in my past two posts.
+Going down and then right follows the construction detailed in the last two sections.
 The commutativity of this diagram should verify correctness.
 I will explain all of this in more detail later.
 Thanks for tuning in today!